 Click here for an exhibit showing these improvements.

-Location 3 (Clinton @ North): A partial cul-de-sac will be installed on Clinton Place, at the south edge of the east/west alley, blocking southbound traffic but allowing northbound traffic to continue to North Ave.
+Location 3 (Clinton @ North): partial cul-de-sac will be installed on Clinton Place, at the south edge of the east/west alley, blocking southbound traffic but allowing northbound traffic to continue to North Ave.
 A Do Not Enter sign will also be installed for southbound traffic at the location of the partial cul-de-sac.

 Click here for an exhibit showing these improvements.